sslab-gatech/winnie/README.md

 - Use fork and fullspeed mode, avoid persistent mode and Intel PT as these are not as robust.

 - If the forkserver output scrolls by too fast, set the environment variable AFL_SAME_CONSOLE=1.
 This will make the forkserver output to the same stdout console as AFL, rather than its own window.
 Note that this mode *might* have a few of its own bugs/odd cases, though we try our best.
 You should avoid this unless you really need it to debug.
+To unset, you can use `set AFL_SAME_CONSOLE=` in cmd.

 - Read the section below ("How the target runs under Winnie") and figure things out in a debugger.